-In particular Epson are addressing the cost per page issue.
+In particular Epson Workforce printers are addressing the cost per page issue.

 A laser printer can’t compete with this photo quality.
 Not every business needs true photo quality but they may need great “presentation quality” (which would look like a photograph behind glass) and they want it fast, at the lowest cost.

-Epson are fighting back with their new “business printer” (they don’t like you calling it an inkjet because of all the bad press such as you see in quotations in this review) the B510DN -DN normally means Duplex=both Side printing and Network- is one example of lasers being given a run for their money.
+Epson are fighting back with their new “business printer” (they don’t like you calling it an inkjet because of all the bad press such as you see in quotations in this review) the Epson Workforce printers give an example of lasers being given a run for their money.
 Epson have other "business" models but for the sake of a few dollars you may as well get the top of the line as not all can take the high capacity cartridges which you need to keep the cost per page down.

-- Also available are Extra High Capacity Cartridge Yield – up to 8,000 pages (Black) In summary there is no “one fits all” printer so you choice should be guided by what it is you have to print, how many and it what time.
+- There is no “one fits all” printer so you choice should be guided by what it is you have to print, how many and it what time.
 You may end up with a solid ink printer, inkjet or laser but what you don’t want is a money pit that makes the printer manufactures any richer than they have to be.